Early Childhood and Out-of-School Providers

 - Support with orientation, other required trainings, and Indiana Learning Paths, the state’s online training registration system

 - Help filling out and submitting licensing/registration applications

 - Onsite or virtual guidance for program locations

 - Facilitation of support groups for those interested in opening their own child care business

 Resource guides and self-help

-- Early childhood degrees, colleges, credentials, & certifications
+- Early childhood degrees, colleges, credentials, and certifications

 - Steps for opening a child care business